wildcardgamez/BuddyCards/README.txt

 Nether Set
 Packs can be found in bastions, ruined portals, and nether fortresses.
-You can also farm the packs by killing baby piglins or zombified piglins.
+You can also farm the packs by killing baby piglins, zombified piglins, or withers.
 You can also rarely get them as an extra gift while bartering.

 End Set
 Packs can be found in end city chests, by killing the dragon, or as a rare drop from